 Section 3.
-HR & Payroll User Group Appointed and Elected Positions:
+Appointed and Elected Positions

-Officers.
+Subdivision A. Elected Positions

 All officers will serve a one-year term commencing with the end of the Annual Meeting each year.

-HR & Payroll User Group Chair.
-The roles and responsibility for the HR & Payroll User Group Chair:

-Serves as chair for the User Group

-Sets dates for HR & Payroll User Group Meeting meetings for the next 12 months by July 15th of the year they assume leadership.

-Calls meetings to order and runs meetings

-Develops agendas for User Group Meetings

-Works with MnCCC staff to set and coordinate meetings and provides meeting notices, agendas, attendance, and minutes for posting at MnCCC

-Provides User Group detailed annual report (written or in-person) at MnCCC Annual Board meeting.

-Review and approve financial statements prepared by MnCCC.

-Participates in the Request For Proposal (RFP) review process

-Signs change order requests on behalf of the User Group

-Assures the following occur at HR & Payroll User Group Annual Business Meeting:

-Election and rotation of officers

-Work with offers to provide a detailed annual budget for operations, including but not limited to annual proposed fees and pricing, to be presented to the HR & Payroll User Group at their annual meeting.

-HR & Payroll User Group Vice-Chair.
-The roles and responsibility for the office of Vice-Chairperson shall include:

-Automatically succeeds chair when chair becomes past-chair

-Annually reviews and updates rules and regulations

-Stands in when the chair is absent

-Participates in RFP review process

-Assists in nomination plan for new officers and officer rotation

-HR & Payroll User Group Past Chair.
-The roles and responsibility for the office of Past Chair shall include:

-Serve one-year term in an advisory role to the current chair

-Assists vice-chair in review and update of rules and regulations.

-HR & Payroll User Group Recording Officer.
-The roles and responsibility for the office of the Recording Officer shall include:

-Take minutes at User Group

-Send minutes to MnCCC 10 business days before the next HR & Payroll User Group meeting

-Find a replacement in his/her absence

-Appointed Positions.

-Information Services Support Group (ISSG) will appoint a member of the HR & Payroll User Group Liaison to act as a liaison between the HR & Payroll User Group and the IT Staff of the ISSG Group.

-MnCCC Board will appoint a member as an HR & Payroll User Group Liaison to act as a liaison between the HR & Payroll User Group and the MnCCC Board.
+The roles of each position are as follows:

+The roles and responsibilities for the HR & Payroll User Group Chair are to:

+Serve as chair for the User Group

+Set dates for HR & Payroll User Group Meeting meetings for the next 12 months by July 15th of the year they assume leadership

+Call meetings to order and run meetings

+Work with MnCCC to provide agendas, schedules, meeting notices, minutes, and attendance lists for User Group Meetings

+Provide detailed annual User Group report (written or in-person) at MnCCC Annual Conference

+Review and approve financial statements prepared by MnCCC

+Participate in the Request For Proposal (RFP) review process

+Sign change order requests on behalf of the User Group

+Assure that election and rotation of officers and presentation of a detailed annual budget occur at HR & Payroll User Group Annual Business Meeting

+The roles and responsibilities for the HR & Payroll User Group Vice-Chair are to:

+Automatically succeed Chair when Chair becomes Past-Chair

+Annually review and update Rules and Regulations in coordination with MnCCC

+Stand in to run meetings and perform all necessary duties when the Chair is absent

+Participate in RFP review process

+Assist in nomination plan for new officers and officer rotation

+The roles and responsibilities for the HR & Payroll User Group Past-Chair are to:

+Serve one-year term in an advisory role to the current Chair

+Assists Vice-Chair in review and update of Rules and Regulations.

+The roles and responsibilities for the HR & Payroll User Group Recording Officer are to:

+Take minutes at all User Group meetings

+Send minutes to MnCCC within 10 business days of the last HR & Payroll User Group meeting

+Find a replacement Recording Officer in their absence

+Subdivision B. Appointed Positions

+The Information Services Support Group (ISSG) shall appoint a member to act as the ISSG Liaison between the HR & Payroll User Group and ISSG

+The MnCCC Board will appoint a member to act the MnCCC Board Liaison between the HR & Payroll User Group and the MnCCC Board.

+Section 4.
+Committee and Workgroup Roles and Responsibilities

+The roles and responsibilities of committees and workgroups under the HR & Payroll User Group are as follows:

+A Chair shall be elected among the members of such committee/workgroup.
+A Cho-Chair may be elected to assist in the role

+Issues important to the User Group shall be presented for discussion at User Group meetings

+To determine quorums, agencies are encouraged to participate in committees/workgroups recognized by the HR & Payroll User Group.
+Such members shall be entitled to one vote at committee/workgroup meetings.
+Such members shall commit to participate on a committee/workgroup for at least one year

+There shall be at least two (2) Standing Committees: Training and Enhancements.
+The Training Committee shall develop training strategies for new staff, staff “refresher” training, new release changes,and work to ensure agencies have access to the training needed to utilize the system to support members.
+The Enhancement Committee shall manage system enhancement progress, prioritize enhancement requests, recommend direction for the User Group’s system, review programming progress, prepare a Version Control report, and support installation and beta testing processes

+There shall be a minimum of 4 members participating during a meeting for each of the committees/workgroups.
+Member agencies may serve on any of the committees/workgroups and may participate on more than one

+Meeting notices, agendas, attendee lists, and minutes shall be provided for posting at MnCCC